Menu

 DRAMATICALLY DIFFERENT

-A fun and exciting weekly drama group aimed at developing theatre performance skills, building confidence and making new friends through the Dramatic Arts.
+A fun and exciting weekly drama group aimed at developing theatre performance skills, building confidence, and making new friends through the Dramatic Arts.

-Director and facilitator, Rachel Swain, award winning Youth Theatre Practitioner, with over 25 years teaching experience, Rachel writes original Youth Theatre productions to ensure all young people have their moment to shine.
+This is a creative opportunity for young people to develop and explore their own voice.
+We focus on giving young people creative choice, a safe space for self-expression and exploration, building a community of collaboration and inclusivity.
+We can cover performance skills such as improvisation and devising, physical theatre, voice and characterisation, writing and script work.
+Director and facilitator, Rachel Swain, is an award winning Youth Theatre Practitioner, with over 25 years teaching experience, Rachel writes original Youth Theatre productions to ensure all young people have their moment to shine.
 Her youth group ‘Dramatically Different Brixham’ has been the resident Youth Theatre in Brixham for over 10 years and ‘Dramatically Different Teignmouth’ has been a huge success since it was established in 2019.
 Rachel is very excited to be bringing this new project to The Flavel for the young people of Dartmouth and surrounding area.

-Suitable for ages 8 to 18 years
+Suitable for ages 7 to 18 years

-Wed 24 Jan
+Wed 24 Apr

 HALF TERM

-Wednesday 10 Apr 202414:00
+Wednesday 24 Apr 202416:0017:15

 EXHIBITION ON SCREEN : JOHN SINGER SARGENT (TBC)